-Breast cancer affects young women in many ways - from diagnosis and treatment to fertility and concerns for young children.
-Breast cancer is not common in younger women (under the age of 45) so being diagnosed at a younger age can be very isolating.
+Breast cancer affects young women in many ways - from diagnosis and treatment to fertility and concerns for children, family and friends.
+Breast cancer is less common in younger women (under the age of 45) than in older women, so being diagnosed at this age can be very isolating.

 Our information and support services are dedicated to younger women's specific needs.

 When I started chemotherapy, I didn’t really know anyone in the same boat as me.
 I attended one of Breast Cancer Now’s Younger Women Together events in Manchester.
 I was looking for a few answers to my questions, but most of all wanted to make contact with other women in my situation.